SteinPrograms/trading-algorithm/README.md

 There is a pylint workflow which checks code quality before anything gets to production.

 The project is also translated to rely on python types.

-## Algorithm targets

-As said above, this repository hosts all different trading algorithm built on top of python language.
-Here is a list of different algorithm

-- Ichimoku Trading Style
-- Moving Average (finding best strategy through a backtesting algorithm before running)

 ## Troubleshoot